334 Dakota Avenue S.,

 No one has favorited this theater yet

 According to the archives of the Evening Huronite, S.A.
-Goethel opened the Lyric Theatre February 6, 1921.
+Goethel opened the Lyric Theatre by January 11, 1921.

 In September 1921 the Huronite reported the Lyric Theatre cancelled the contract for the pictures of Roscoe ‘Fatty’ Arbuckle, awaiting the outcome of his trial.
 Not a strange event because thousand of theatres across the country were doing the same.
 For those not familiar with the Arbuckle scandal, Fatty was cleared of all charges and did not regain his career except when working under a pseudonym.